jhzsquared/model_facts/README.md

 # Model Facts
 Create a Model Facts label to increase trust and improve the transparency of your model when communicating with end users.

-This label provides a framework to interrogate models for biases.
+This label provides a framework to interrogate models for biases and accuracy.
-It provides information necessary for comparability in a simple and flexible format.
+It highlights the necessary information for comparing models in a simple and flexible format.

 Last Updated:
 18 March, 2025